Terminology #

 1. Core Concepts #

 =to initialize or update the variable on the left with the value on the right.
-Swift’s assignment operator has an important safety feature: it does not return a value. - Key Syntax:
+Swift’s assignment operator has a crucial safety feature: it does not return a value. - Key Syntax:

-If the right side of the assignment is a tuple with multiple values, its elements can be decomposed into multiple constants or variables at once.
+If the right side of the assignment operator is a Tuple with multiple values, its elements can be decomposed into multiple constants or variables at once.

 let b = 10